MFlisar/MaterialPreferences/README.md

 Special thanks goes to following 2 libraries that do something very similar but do not work with the `DataStore` (yet).

-[KotPref](https://github.com/chibatching/Kotpref) This library gave me the idea of the kotlin delegate based preference setup which is really useful
+* [KotPref](https://github.com/chibatching/Kotpref) - this library gave me the idea of the kotlin delegate based preference setup which is really useful

-[ModernAndroidPreferences](https://github.com/Maxr1998/ModernAndroidPreferences) This library gave me the idea for the preference screens and I also copied a basic layout from there
+* [ModernAndroidPreferences](https://github.com/Maxr1998/ModernAndroidPreferences) - this library gave me the idea for the preference screens and I also copied a basic layout from there